 🍽Equipment

-What type of cans to use for Easter Babka: use tomato juice tins (about 1 litre), as it has become increasingly difficult to find coffee tins (most are made out of a plastic-type material) now. *Just make sure you use something that is not coated (this usually looks white inside)
+I use tomato juice tins (about 1 litre - about 32-oz cans), as it has become increasingly difficult to find coffee tins that work (most are made out of a plastic-type material or coated in plastic) now. *Just make sure you use something that is not coated (which usually looks white or light grey inside)

 🌡️Storage